ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-getting-started/7-wrap/_index.md

 ## Check the results

-This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad hoc command on the command line of your code-server terminal:
+This time we use the power of Ansible to check the results: execute curl to get the web content from each node, orchestrated by an ad hoc command on the command line of your **VS Code** terminal:

 {{% notice tip %}}
 We are using the `ansible_host` variable in the URL to access every node in the inventory group.